Daniel-Heo/NemoTokenizer/README.md

 Currently, only the Windows version has been tested.

-sentencepiece is available.
+Sentencepiece is available.
 Wordpiece is debugging.

 ## Features